snowplow/documentation/tutorials/unified-digital/setting-up-locally.md

         snowplow__enable_web: true
     ```

-3. Enable contexts to make sure that they're processed within the package - this means they will be un-nested from the atomic columns and made available in the derived tables.
+3. Enable contexts (also known as [entities](https://docs.snowplow.io/docs/understanding-your-pipeline/entities/)) to make sure that they're processed within the package - this means they will be un-nested from the atomic columns and made available in the derived tables.
 Make sure to only enable the ones you need.

     ```yaml
     vars: